MikeKamau/BabyApp/README.md

   * ADMINS (Email address of the individual that should receive alerts as per the set logging level)
   * FLASK_ENV (What context Flask is running in i.e development or production.
 It defaults to production)

-3. Clone the project to your local system git clone https://github.com/MikeKamau/BabyApp.git

-4. Change directory into the project folder i.e cd /path/to/babyapp/folder e.g cd babyapp
+7. Change directory into the project folder i.e cd /path/to/babyapp/folder e.g cd babyapp

-5. Run the app using the flask run command i.e. flask run
+8. Run the app using the flask run command i.e. flask run

-6. Access the app on http://localhost:5000
+9. Access the app on http://localhost:5000